TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/ScalarValue.md

-﻿# Reading a Salar Value from a Row
+﻿# Reading a Scalar Value from a Row

 These scenarios demonstrate how to read simple scalar values.
 For example, reading a single field from a row.

 For an example of reading a scalar value from a stored procedure, see [Basic Stored Procedures](BasicStoredProc.htm).

+For an example of reading a row count, see [Row Counts](RowCount.htm).

 ## Scenario Prototype